45gfg9/Srun/README.md

 handle = NULL;
 ```

-Username, password and ac_id are not needed when logging out.
+Username and password are not needed when logging out.
 The same context used for login may be reused.